 With as many over-the-top attractions as there are mouse ears, Orlando can be overwhelming.
-Start with size: The theme parks are big — really big.
+The theme parks are big — really big.
 Animal Kingdom alone is 500 acres — about the size of the Principality of Monaco!
 Visitors to Disney World walk 10 to 15 miles a day, on average.
-Theme park touring means you’ll be on your feet a lot, sometimes in high heat and humidity.
-Be sure to take air-conditioned breaks and drink plenty of water.
+Theme park touring means you’ll be on your feet a lot, often in high heat and humidity.
+Be sure to take air-conditioned breaks and drink plenty of water along the way.

 The good news is that Disney World offers complimentary buses, boats and monorails to transport you around.
 Universal and SeaWorld offer some free park-to-park shuttles.
-Plus, all the parks have plenty of benches and are very accommodating to visitors with mobility challenges (see Getting Around section).
+Plus, all the parks have plenty of benches and are very accommodating to visitors with mobility challenges.

-Strenuousness aside, the parks are a blast, whether you’re 4 or 94 — or a multigenerational family with both extremes!
+Strenuousness aside, the parks are a blast, for all ages.
 Here’s the lowdown on how to pick your park.

-There are four separate theme parks under the WDW umbrella — Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom — and two water parks — Blizzard Beach and Typhoon Lagoon — sprawling over nearly 40 miles.
-Not to mention 36 resort hotels, 63 holes of golf on four courses, two full-service spas, Disney’s Wedding Pavilion, ESPN Wide World of Sports Complex and Disney Springs, a massive entertainment, shopping and dining district.
+There are four separate theme parks under the WDW umbrella (Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom) and two water parks (Blizzard Beach and Typhoon Lagoon) that sprawl over nearly 40 miles.
+They also encompass more than 25 resort hotels, 63 holes of golf on four courses, two full-service spas, Disney’s Wedding Pavilion, ESPN Wide World of Sports Complex and Disney Springs, a massive entertainment, shopping, dining district and more.
 Whew!

 Universal Orlando Resort

 Universal has two theme parks, Universal Studios Florida and Islands of Adventure, both known for adrenaline-pumping roller coasters — winners if the grandkids are in tow.
-Not up for stomach-churning?
-Be sure to swing by the Wizarding World of Harry Potter – Diagon Alley in Universal Studios, where you can sample butter beer ice cream and be wowed by spellbinding scenery (Potter fan or not).
-Or stop for one of the movie- or TV-related shows (Lassie and Mr. Ed re-enactors, anyone?).
+At the Wizarding World of Harry Potter – Diagon Alley in Universal Studios you can sample butterbeer and be wowed by spellbinding scenery (Potter fan or not).
+Or stop for one of the movie- or TV-related shows (Lassie and Mr. Ed reenactors, anyone?).
 For R&R, snag a private thatched-roof cabana at Volcano Bay, a 30-acre waterpark with a 200-foot-high faux volcano.
-Afterward, enjoydining, shopping and entertainment in CityWalk, a 30-acre complex with shopping, restaurants and nightlife.
+Afterward, enjoy dining, shopping and entertainment in CityWalk, a 30-acre complex with shopping, restaurants and nightlife.

 SeaWorld is a marine-based zoological park where you can get splashed by Shamu and delighted by encounters with dolphins, penguins, manatees and mantas.
-Aquatica is a sprawling water park, home to high-speed water slides (calling all grandkids!) as well as a lazy river and tranquil beaches.
+Aquatica is its sprawling water park, home to high-speed water slides, as well as a lazy river and tranquil beaches.
 For an immersive experience, swim with dolphins, feed tropical birds and snorkel among tropical fish at the all-inclusive Discovery Cove park, which will make you feel like you’ve escaped to a Caribbean resort for the day.

 Adult activities at theme parks

-For a grownup evening, visit Disney Springs.
-Shop your way through more than 110 stores — from Everything but Water, Jo Malone London and Lily Pulitzer to more casual outposts like Columbia Sportswear and Havaianas, in case you need more flip-flops.
-You'll also find more than 56 eateries here, including food trucks and fast food to higher-end restaurants like Jaleo by José Andrés, and free performances at 10 venues each evening range from saxophone players to Latin music to Irish step dancers.
+Shoppers love Disney Springs, which is free to enter and home to more than 110 stores — from Everything but Water, Jo Malone London and Lily Pulitzer to more casual outposts like Columbia Sportswear and Havaianas, in case you need more flip-flops.
+You'll also find more than 56 eateries here, including food trucks and fast food to higher-end restaurants like Jaleo by José Andrés, and free performances at 10 venues each evening (sometimes saxophone players, Latin music, Irish step dancers, you name it).
 At Universal’s CityWalk, catch a Blue Man Group performance (an entertaining combo of art, technology, music and comedy) or sing karaoke at Rising Star with your own live band to back you up.

-For SeaWorld, a single-day, three-park ticket is $199.99, a savings of $100 over a single-day, single-park visit.
-Unlimited visits at all the parks for 14 consecutive days cost $169.99, including free parking.
+For SeaWorld, a single-day, two-park ticket is $124.99, a savings of around $55 off two single-day, single-park visits.
+Unlimited visits at all Seaworld’s Florida parks for 14 consecutive days cost $219.99, including free parking.

 Downtown and nearby neighborhoods

 Urban Orlando is known for its museums, green spaces and performing arts center.
 Right in the center of downtown, 43-acre Lake Eola Park is a magnet for people watching and has a wonderful path circling the waterway where you can get some exercise while observing the resident swans and ducks.
 On Saturdays, the park is packed for the weekly farmers market (complete with a lively beer garden), but it’s lovely anytime for a leisurely almost-mile-long, round-the-lake walk or to catch a concert or play in the Walt Disney Amphitheater.
 Sidewalks are easy to navigate with a wheelchair or walker, and even the swan paddleboats that you can rent to venture out into the water for a closer view of the towering fountain are wheelchair accessible.
-And there are plenty of shaded benches and a Chinese pagoda for escaping the sun, too.
+The park has plenty of shaded benches and a Chinese pagoda for escaping the sun, too.
 Nearby in Thornton Park, boutique shops, neighborhood bars and Craftsman-style bungalows reign supreme.

 Loch Haven Cultural Park, near downtown Orlando, is a great place to spend the day.
 Start out with the eclectic Orlando Museum of Art, which got its start in 1924.
-Afterward, walk across the street to visit the Mennello Museum of American Art for traditional and contemporary American art or a yoga session in the sculpture garden.
-Pack a picnic: Just outside is “The Mayor,” a majestic oak tree that has been around for 200 years.
-The Smithsonian-affiliated Orange County Regional History Center, in the heart of downtown, offers a surprisingly fascinating look at 12,000 years of Florida’s heritage.
-The Museum of Art and Mennello offer complimentary wheelchairs, and the History Center is ADA compliant.
+Afterward, walk across the street to visit the Mennello Museum of American Art for traditional and contemporary American art.
+You’ll need to hop back in your car to get to the Smithsonian-affiliated Orange County Regional History Center, in the heart of downtown, which offers a surprisingly fascinating look at 12,000 years of Florida’s heritage.
+Both art museums offer complimentary wheelchairs, and the History Center is ADA compliant.

-Ways to save: Orlando Museum of Art offers those 65-plus tickets for $8, a savings of $7.
+Ways to save: Orlando Museum of Art offers those 60-plus tickets for $12, a savings of $8.
 Visitors 60 and up pay $4 at Mennello, $1 off.
 The History Center offers those 55 and up $1 off the regular $8 ticket.
 If you visit The History Center on the third Thursday of the month admission is free from 6 p.m. to 8 p.m. for everyone.
-Also, all of the outdoor sculptures at Mennello can be enjoyed for free.
+Also, all of the outdoor sculptures at Mennello can be enjoyed for free anytime.

-Go highbrow at the multitheater, glass-walled Dr. Phillips Center for the Performing Arts, in the heart of downtown, which presents everything from opera and ballet to Broadway shows and outdoor festivals.
+The multitheater, glass-walled Dr. Phillips Center for the Performing Arts, in the heart of downtown, presents everything from opera and ballet to Broadway shows and outdoor festivals.
 Wheelchair-accessible seats are available.